 “It’s fun for me,” Hall said.
 “It also causes you to have a whole lot of friendships.
 You learn that if you’re going to win the battles, you have to work with the people there with you.”

 Hall describes his relationship with members of the society like family.
 He connects with them almost daily.
 He knows what is happening in their lives and he in theirs.

-When Rebecca Devine, RN, finished her 18-month obligation to the Philadelphia hospital that had provided her a nursing school scholarship, she was ready for an adventure.
-First, she spent four months exploring Costa Rica.
-Next, she signed on with travel nurse staffing company American Mobile Healthcare and, in January 2008, began her first travel nursing assignment in Denver, Colorado.
+When Rebecca Devine, RN, finished her 18-month obligation to the Philadelphia hospital, she was ready for an adventure.
+She signed on with American Mobile and, in January 2008, began her journey.

 “My parents always took me traveling when I was a child and I loved it,” stated Devine, who grew up in Ocean City, New Jersey.
 “Travel nursing is like being on a luxury road trip.
 Moving from my assignment in Denver to my new assignment in San Diego, I drove through the Canyonlands in Utah.
 I’d never been out West, so it was a completely new experience.
 As a travel nurse, I get to see things I’d never have seen as a staff nurse working in just one hospital.”